pr0z4k/promptsmith-cli/README.md

 ### Terminal native

 PromptSmith is built for the place where developers and technical teams already work.
-It is a Textual TUI, not a browser application wearing a terminal costume.
+It is a Textual TUI, not a browser application wearing a terminal costume, besides, it looks cool.

 ### One job, done properly

 PromptSmith improves prompts.
 Features that do not serve that job should have an excellent argument before they are allowed through the door.

-### Human time matters more than token theater
+### Human time matters more than tokens

 Saving tokens is useful.
 Saving attention, retries, and frustration is better.